mendersoftware/mender-docs/01.Get-started/01.Preparation/02.Prepare-a-virtual-device/docs.md

 ```bash
 CONTAINER_ID=$(docker ps  | grep 'mender-client-qemu' | awk '{print $1}')
 ```

-!!!
-Replace above value with actual value that you get.

 Find the IP address of the virtual device (we will save it a in shell variable):